 Surgical Procedures: Vertebroplasty

-What are the risks associated with vertebroplasty?
+What are the risks of vertebroplasty?

 - Bleeding.